Khalifa bin Salman Al Khalifa: Death

-Prince Khalifa Bin Salman Al Khalifa experienced various health problems.
+Prince Khalifa experienced various health problems.
 In September 2019, he went to Germany for treatment, and returned to Bahrain in March 2020.
-He headed the cabinet last time in July 2020 and went to the US for treatment in August 2020.
+He headed the cabinet for the last time in July 2020 and went to the United States for treatment the following month.
+He died at the Mayo Clinic Hospital in Rochester, Minnesota on 11 November 2020, 13 days before his 85th birthday.
+Serving 50 years and 11 months in office, he was the longest-serving prime minister in the world at the time of his death.

-Prince Khalifa Bin Salman Al Khalifa died at the Mayo Clinic in Rochester, Minnesota on 11 November 2020 at the age of 84, 13 days before his 85th birthday.
-Serving 50 years and 11 months in office, he was the world's longest serving prime minister in history at the time of his death.
-Bahraini authorities have ordered a seven-day national mourning period with flags half-masted and government institutions closed for three days.
-Bangladesh declared November 17 as the day of state mourning with flags half-masted.
-He was buried at Hunainiyah Cemetery in Riffa on 11 November 2020.
+On 12 November, his body was flown back to Bahrain, where he was buried the following day at Hunainiyah Cemetery in Riffa.
+Bahraini authorities ordered a seven-day national mourning period with flags half-masted and government institutions closed for three days.
+Bangladesh observed a day of state mourning on 17 November with flags half-masted.